How to Make Your Crowdfunding Ask

 Mention any matching funds.

-Tell them where they can donate online by visiting your Patronicity crowdfunding campaign with the Short URL.
+Tell them where to donate online by visiting your Patronicity crowdfunding campaign with the Short URL.

 Ask Them to Spread the Word

-Share the impact of the work and how your donors can support that by donating and spreading the word.
+Share the impact of the work and how your donors can support it by donating and spreading the word.

 Say Thank You

-Thank the patron for their time in reading and their potential contribution.
+Thank the patron for their time reading and their potential contribution.
 And sign off sincerely.

 Be Optimistic